What Are Other Volumes in Container on Mac & How to Delete Them?

 Unplug USB drives.
 A user found that without USB drivers connected to Mac, other volumes storage stop increasing.
 However, the trick didn't work for other users.
 But it is worth a shot.

 If none of the above solutions work, you can try to erase the startup disk in Recovery Mode and reinstall the macOS.
-Or you can try a simply way - use FonePaw MacMaster to give your Mac a thorough cleanup to get more free space.
+Or you can try a simple way - use FonePaw MacMaster to give your Mac a thorough cleanup to get more free space.

 - Hot Articles